Benefits of Yoga

 - Breathing is something we simply do every minute of every day without so much as thought as to how or why we breathe.
 Most of us breathe through our mouths in short shallow breaths.
 The first thing you will be shown in a Yoga class is how to breath.
 The technique call Pranayama encourages you to focus on your breathing, taking deeper breaths which will benefit our mind, body and soul.
 Long breaths in through the nose and slow release out through the nose.
 This breathing technique can help calm and also clear nasal passages.

 - Mental calmness, follows straight on from breathing.
 Asana (the practice of Yoga) is physical and intense concentration.
 The intense concentration on what you r body is doing can lead to a calmness of the mind.
 Yoga also brings to the class, mediation techniques, such as breathing, disengaging from your thoughts, being still, in the moment, closing out the world.
 Mediation skills can work for your mental well being outside of the Yoga class – in stressful situations, insomnia, childbirth, anxiety attacks.

-- Joint health is improved with gentle Yoga.
-Gentle Yoga for people who suffer from joint inflammation and strains assists with the pain.
-Breathing techniques and mediation also included in Yoga classes assists with pain management
+- Joint health is improved.
+Gentle yoga for people who suffer from joint inflammation and strains assists with the pain.
+Breathing techniques and mediation also included assists with pain management

 - Body awareness – how aware are you of your body and its capabilities or lack of With age, weight gain, eye sight or hearing diminishing, we become cautious or unsure in our day to day lives.
 Unusual movements, getting up and down even from a lounge can become hard.
 Yoga will heighten your awareness which in turn will improve your posture and greater self-confidence.